bluesky/hklpy/doc/source/diffract.rst

             self._calc.energy = keV.magnitude
             self._update_position()

-Finally, to set the diffractometer's *calc* engine energy, use one of these two methods:
+Finally, to set the energy of the diffractometer's *calc* engine, use one of these two methods:

 =====================================   ============================
 motive                                  command